paccojl/SD44-Deck-Copy-Tool/README.md

-Tool for easy and fast access to decks from replays.
+Tool for easy and fast access to decks from replay files for Steel Division: Normandy 44.

 ![](demo.gif)

-Seraches for Steel Division 44: Normandy replay files on your computer and parsing them.

 No instalation required: just download lastest release jar(or build your own from sources) and run it from anywhere.